Recently, in late July, I was in Volcán Panama, teaching evangelism training workshops at the mission base of Operation Mobilization Panama.

 Evangelism in this church is not a high pressure “we can’t go home until someone raises a hand” altar call.

-Rather, people invite others to start following Jesus, trusting the Holy Spirit has set up the moment like Phillip and the Ethiopian Eunuch.
+Rather, people invite others to start following Jesus, trusting the Holy Spirit has set up the moment like Philip and the Ethiopian Eunuch.

 Invitations are given not only on Sunday, but throughout the week in small groups or in personal conversations.